Proven-Paradox/shaper-system/Handbook.md

 Special: You may move one square before or after you make your attack roll.
 If you pay the Overload cost, you may move a square both before AND after.
 Description: A mobile strike.
 This could be a lunging charge, kicking off an enemy to make space as part of your attack, attacking after teleporting a short distance, or some other maneuver where an attack is paired with movement.

+#### Protector’s Presence
+Auxiliary
+Action: Minor
+Prerequisites: None
+Range: None
+Targets: Self
+Cost: 1 MP (Upkeep 1 MP)
+Effect: You gain Taunt.
+Description: You provide cover for nearby allies.
+This can be physically standing between them and danger, yelling or making noise so that enemies pay attention to you, or similar actions.

 #### Quick Strike
 Attack [Skilled]